pivot-access-ltd/bma-offline-docs/maas-tags.md

 <a href="#heading--tag-creation-and-auto-assignment"><h2 id="heading--tag-creation-and-auto-assignment">Tag creation and auto-assignment</h2></a>

-When you supply a [definition](/t/maas-tags/834#heading--tag-definitions) during a tag's creation, MAAS automatically applies the tag o all the nodes that satisfy the definition:
+When you supply a [definition](#heading--tag-definitions) during a tag's creation, MAAS automatically applies the tag to all the nodes that satisfy the definition:

 ``` bash
 maas $PROFILE tags create name=$TAG_NAME \